redpen-cc/redpen-doc/source/configuration.rst

   `RIGHT_DOUBLE_QUOTATION_MARK` '”'           false              false              right double quotation mark
   ============================= ============= ================== ================== =============================================

-The symbol setting are made use of seveal Validators such as InvalidCharacter, and SpaceValidator.
+The symbol setting are made use of seveal Validators such as InvalidSymbol, and SpaceValidator.
 If users want to change the symbol configuration settings.
 Users can override the settings adding symbol element into symbol-table block in the redpen configuration file.

 Japanese Default Setting